yu-pei/parsec-wiki/Profiling PaRSEC-based applications.md

 The generated file name features the hostname, some information about the run, and a random number.
 It is an HDF5 file that you can process with the tool of your choice.
 Pandas / NUMPY are excellent tools to handle this data.

-Visual traces can be obtained with the tools/profiling/python/h5totrace.py: In its simplest call, one can simply issue:
+Visual traces can be obtained with the `install/libexec/parsec/h5totrace.py`: In its simplest call, one can simply issue:
 ```
 #!shell
->  python2.7 tools/profiling/python/h5totrace.py --h5 demo-hostname-4-3000-180-lfq-6NdC2R.h5 --out demo.trace
+>  python install/libexec/parsec/h5totrace.py --h5 demo-hostname-4-3000-180-lfq-6NdC2R.h5 --out demo.trace
 Closing remaining open files:demo-hostname-4-3000-180-lfq-6NdC2R.h5...done
 ```